noamr/explainers/declarative-partial-document-updates.md

 1. The `for` attribute behaves like `<label for>`, pointing to an ID
 2. `mode` can be `replace`, `append` or `prepend`, and be extended in the future to include things like `merge`, `loading` and `error`.
+3. In general, the `<template>` itself does not stay in the DOM, kind of like `<template shadowrootmode>`.
+However the details of this are TBD.
-3. When a `<template for>` is discovered, its contents are streamed into its target element.
+5. When a `<template for>` is discovered, its contents are streamed into its target element.

 This is, in essence, a proposed solution for https://github.com/whatwg/html/issues/2791.